PIH/spa-frontend/README.md

-# PIH EMR SPA Frontend
+# DEPRECATED - PIH EMR SPA Frontend

+All this is no longer necessary.
+The frontend has been integrated with the rest of the PIH EMR distribution.
+The configs live in the site config repositories.

+# Old docs

 This repository is the basis for the the PIH Single-SPA frontend.